Added to Saved items

 • Bedtime.
 If symptoms return most nights, the following may help:

-• Go to bed with an empty, dry stomach.
-To do this, don't eat in the last three hours before bedtime and don't drink in the last two hours before bedtime.
+• Going to bed with an empty, dry stomach - not eating in the last three hours before bedtime and not drinking in the last two hours before bedtime.

-• If you are able, try raising the head of the bed by 10-20 cm (for example, with books or bricks under the bed's legs).
+• Raising the head of the bed by 10-20 cm (for example, with books or bricks under the mattress or the legs of the bed if this can be done safely).
 This helps gravity to keep acid from refluxing into the oesophagus.
-If you do this, do not use additional pillows, because this may increase abdominal pressure.

 Antacids taken as required

 Antacids are alkali liquids or tablets that can neutralise the stomach acid.
 A dose may give quick relief.
-There are many brands which you can buy.
-You can also obtain some on prescription.
-If you have mild or infrequent bouts of dyspepsia you may find that antacids used as required are all that you need.
+There are many brands which can be bought and some are available on prescription.
+People with mild or infrequent bouts of dyspepsia may find that antacids used when needed are sufficient to manage their symptoms.

 A change or alteration in your current medication

-This may be possible if a medicine that your are taking is thought to be causing the symptoms or making them worse.
+This may be possible if a medicine is thought to be causing the symptoms or making them worse.

 Test for Helicobacter pylori (H. pylori) infection and treat if it is present

 A test to detect H. pylori is commonly done if you have frequent bouts of dyspepsia.
-As mentioned, it is the underlying cause of most duodenal and stomach ulcers and some cases of gastritis, duodenitis and non-ulcer dyspepsia.
+As mentioned, it is the underlying cause of most duodenal and stomach ulcers and many cases of gastritis, duodenitis and non-ulcer dyspepsia.
+This test is via a stool sample.
 For more information about the diagnosis and treatment of H. pylori, see the separate leaflet called Helicobacter Pylori.

 Acid-suppressing medication